Blacktail butterflyfish

 The blacktail butterflyfish (Chaetodon austriacus), also known as black-tailed butterflyfish or exquisite butterflyfish, is a species marine ray-finned fish, a butterflyfish belonging to the family Chaetodontidae.
 It is native to the western Indian Ocean but has reached the Mediterranean Sea as a Lessepsian migrant through the Suez Canal.

 Distribution

 The species is native to the Red Sea and southern Oman.
 A single record was reported in 2011 in the vicinity of Tel Aviv (Israel), a likely migrant from the Red Sea.

 Taxonomy

-Together with the melon and oval butterflyfishes and probably also the somewhat aberrant Arabian butterflyfish (C. melapterus), the blacktail butterflyfish makes up the subgenus Corallochaetodon.
+Together with the melon (C. trifasciatus) and oval (C. lunulatus) butterflyfishes and probably also the somewhat aberrant Arabian butterflyfish (C. melapterus), the blacktail butterflyfish makes up the subgenus Corallochaetodon.
 They are probably quite close to the subgenus called Citharoedus (that name is a junior homonym of a mollusc genus), which contains for example the scrawled butterflyfish (C. meyeri).
 Like that group, they might be separated in Megaprotodon if the genus Chaetodon is split up.